-And when I say Breakfast, Lunch and Dinner, you know I mean it.
-I've been known to savor a slice of pie for breakfast, standing over the sink.
+And when I say I eat it for Breakfast, Lunch and Dinner, you know I mean it.
+I’ve been known to savor a slice of pie for breakfast, standing over the sink.
 You too?
 It really tastes so much better that way.

 Family celebrations just wouldn’t be complete without a homemade pumpkin pie.

 This classic dessert is the star of many family celebrations like Thanksgiving, Christmas and Easter.
 Just the thought of the heady aroma of spice and sweetness that fill our homes at that time makes me really want a slice of that pie RIGHT NOW!

 Some folks love their homemade pumpkin pie wreathed in whipped cream.
 Or ice cream.

 Pumpkin is actually a vegetable and typically synonymous with Autumn, giving thanks and Hallowe’en!
 Part of the squash family you can cook the meat of the pumpkin down (peeled and diced) and once that is done – puree it in the food processor.
 That’s how to make homemade pumpkin pie from a real pumpkin.